Inbibo/adonisfx_docs/docs/licensing.md

 5. Run the following command to obtain the data from the activation response and activate the server: `TurboFloatServer.exe -a -aresp="<PATH>/ActivationResponse.xml"`
 6. The server is now ready and can be run with the commands explained in the [**Run**](licensing.html#floating-licensing###Run) section.

+- **NOTE:** Monthly licenses require an internet connection.
+Floating licences require internet only for the licence server.
+Workstations can remain disconnected and protected.

 ### Run

 To be able to run AdonisFX using floating license these 4 criterias have to be met: